khuza08/x1_yoga_4th_hackintosh/README.md

 ```
 Note: Just for fun, for those want to tinker around with it, i just give the working EFI,
-i will make for ventura and will focused on that later(cuz working smooth on this laptop).
+i will make for monterey/ventura and will focused on that later(cuz working smooth on this laptop).
 ```